Who is Jeremy J. Olson?

 Jeremy was an organizer and volunteer for PorcFest in 2009, the year it returned to Roger’s Campground in Lancaster.

 Jeremy was part of the “Not Ayotte” campaign opposing Kelly Ayotte for U.S. Senate in 2010, a campaign to promote pro-liberty candidates in the Republican primary.
-[In light of Ayotte’s 2024 gubernatorial run, an archived copy of this website has been recovered and placed online.]

 While briefly involved with the Democratic Party in 2010–2014, Jeremy was a member of New Hampshire’s Democratic Freedom Caucus (DFC) chapter and attended the N.H.
 Democratic Party State Convention in 2010.